Skip to main content

 Remote server

-You must use a code editor or application that supports MCP Servers (i.e. VS Code, Cursor, Claude Code)
+Note: You must use a code editor or application that supports MCP servers, such as VS Code, Cursor, or Claude Code.
+For a complete list of supported MCP clients, see the Figma MCP Catalog.

-The MCP Server brings Figma directly into your workflow by providing important design information and context to AI agents generating code from Figma design files.
+The Figma MCP server brings Figma directly into your workflow by providing important design information and context to AI agents generating code from Figma design files.

 Figma's remote MCP server makes it possible to connect directly to your Figma files without needing to install Figma's desktop app.
-With just a valid Figma link, you can bring design context into your workflow wherever you're working.
+You can capture live UI to Figma Design and bring design context into your workflow wherever you're working.

 With the server enabled, you can: